SimonLariz/NotesMD/Networking/week10.md

 Hardware Firewall - A firewall that is implemented in hardware.
 It can be used to block packets that are not part of an established connection.

 Demilitarized Zone (DMZ) - A network that is between the Internet and a private network.
 It can be used to block packets that are not part of an established connection.

+Distributed Firewall - A firewall that is implemented on multiple hosts.
+It can be used to block packets that are not part of an established connection.

+Virtual Private Network (VPN) - Connects computers and LANs securely over an unsecure network using encryption and protocols

+IPSec - A protocol that provides security for IP packets.
+It can be used to block packets that are not part of an established connection.

+IPSec Provides
+- Data integrity
+- Origin authentication (IP spoofing prevention)
+- Replay protection (prevents replay attacks, attacker intercepts and resends packets)
+- Confidentiality (encryption)

+Consist of two protocols
+- Authentication Header (AH) - provides data integrity, origin authentication, and replay protection NO CONFIDENTIALITY (data is NOT encrypted )
+- Encapsulating Security Payload (ESP) - provides data integrity, origin authentication, replay protection, AND CONFIDENTIALITY ( data IS encrypted )